Skip to content

 Néstle boycott - reasons for criticism

-Why you shouldn't buy Nestlé products
+Why you should not buy Nestlé products

-1. Nestlé promotes child labor
+1. nestlé promotes child labor

-2. Nestlé privatizes water sources
+2. nestlé privatizes water sources

-3. Nestlé pollutes the environment
+3. nestlé pollutes the environment

 Néstle boycott - reasons for criticism

-The company has also been criticized in particular for the increased use of palm oil.
-The fact that the extraction of Palm oil destroys rainforestI had already described this to you in the corresponding article.
+In addition, the company has also come under particular criticism for the increased use of palm oil.
+The fact that the mining of Palm oil rainforest destroyedI had already described this to you in the corresponding article.

 4. Nestlé accepts health consequences

-5. Nestlé works heartlessly and unethically...
+5. nestlé works heartlessly and unethically...

 How you can boycott Nestlé